Freeman hits grand slam in 8th inning to lift Dodgers to 4-1 win over Red Sox

 Gavin Stone, the Dodgers' leader with nine wins at the break, gave up one run and six hits in five innings.
 It's the eighth time this season he's allowed just one earned run or fewer.

+"Felt good.
+We ended the first half with a rocky end," Stone said.
+"Starting off good in the second half was really important."

-Miguel Vargas made a nice defensive play in the eighth inning, catching a ball hit to short left field by Rafael Devers and then doubled off Tyler O'Neill at first base.
+Vargas made a nice defensive play in the eighth inning, catching a ball hit to short left field by Rafael Devers and then doubled off Tyler O'Neill at first base.
+It was a play that got the otherwise quiet crowd back into the game.

 The Red Sox had won three of their four games before the All-Star break.